staticaland/dumb-reusable-actions/README.md

 [act](https://github.com/nektos/act) [does not support reusable workflows](https://github.com/nektos/act/issues/826).

 The `.env` file is loaded into outputs by using the nifty [Dotenv Action](https://github.com/marketplace/actions/dotenv-action).
 It uses [dotenv](https://www.npmjs.com/package/dotenv) under the hood.

+## Considerations

+Get rid of the shackles and use https://jsonnet.org/ or https://cuelang.org/ instead.